 All dontations, both large and small, make a difference and your support is greatly valued and appreciated.

 Any donation, no matter how small or large, can qualify for tax relief under Gift Aid as long as the donor is a UK tax payer.
-For example: if you give a donation of £1000 to save Flat Time House, the campaign can reclaim an extra £250 from the Inland Revenue.
+For example: if you give a donation of £1000, Flat Time House can reclaim an extra £250 from the Inland Revenue.

 If you are a higher rate tax payer you can also benefit.
-For example: if you become a Patron with a gift of £10,000, as a higher rate UK tax payer you could be entitled to claim up to £2,500 from the Inland Revenue.
-This means that your donation of £10,000 to Flat Time House would cost you only £7,500.
-Alternatively, if you become a Benefactor by making a donation of £5,000, as a higher rate UK tax payer you could be entitled to claim up to £1,250 from the Inland Revenue.
-This means that your donation of £5,000 to the Gallery would cost you only £3,750.
-Similarly if you beceome a Donor and gift £2,500 you could be eligible to reclaim up to £625 from the Inland Revenue, meaning your donation of £2,500 would cost you only £1,875.
+For example: if you donate £1,000, as a higher rate UK tax payer you could be entitled to claim up to £250 from the Inland Revenue.
+This means that your donation of £1000 to Flat Time House would cost you only £750.

 For more information and to donate please email Curator/Director Gareth Bell-Jones email@example.com

 Flat Time House is also supported by the John Latham Foundation, and in 2019-2020 is generously supported by The Sir Denis Mahon Charitable Trust and The Estate of Barry Flanagan amongst others, to whom we would like to extend our gratitude.

 Since 2008, FTHo programmes have been supported by The Arts Council, The Sir Denis Mahon Charitable Trust, Cockayne Grants for the Arts, The Estate of Barry Flanagan, The Henry Moore Foundation, The Danish Arts Council, Institut für Auslandsbesziehungen, University College London, Kings College London, Chelsea School of Art, Newcastle University, Elephant Trust, Arts and Humanities Research Council, Lisson Gallery, Arts Catalyst and private patrons who wish to remain anonymous.